Revoke a Certificate

 Before you begin:

-Generate a public and private key pair.
+Generate a public–private keypair.
 See Self-Signed Digital Certificates.

 Generate a certificate request.
 See Example: Configure a CA Profile.

-Configure a certificate authority (CA) profile.
+Configure a CA profile.
 See Example: Configure a CA Profile.

 Load your certificate onto the device.
 See Example: Load CA and Local Certificates Manually.